ddragana/drafts/draft-damjanovic-websockets-https-rr.md

 Protocol over HTTP /2 or HTTP/3.

-If the key is present, that is a strong indication that the service endpoint supports WebSockets over HTTP/2 or HTTP/3 protocol and the client should attempt using WebSockets over HTTP/2 or HTTP/3 protocol.
+If the key is present, that is a strong indication that the service endpoint supports WebSockets over HTTP/2 or HTTP/3 protocol and the client can attempt using WebSockets over HTTP/2 or HTTP/3 protocol.
 Due to difficulties of deployments, the client may discover that the feature, although advertised, is not supported and in this case, the client should fall back to using HTTP/1.1.

-Using the "wss" SvcParamKey it is not possible to exclude the support for the WebSocket Protocol over HTTP/1.1.
-It is supported except the no-default-alpn SvcParamKey is present in which case HTTP/1.1 protocol is not supported on an endpoint.
+If the "no-default-alpn" key is present the WebSocket Protocol over HTTP/1.1 is not supported by the endpoint.
+Otherwise, it might be supported whether the "wss" key is present or not.

-If the key is not present the client should not try using WebSockets over HTTP/2 and HTTP/3, and should directly use HTTP/1.1.
+If the "wss" key is not present the client should not try using WebSockets over HTTP/2 and HTTP/3, and should directly use HTTP/1.1.